rlxa/first-test/README.md

 ## Welcome to GitHub Pages

+My first testing of Github Pages!
+I'm testing it out with the Cayman theme first.
+Once I played quite enough with it I'll go make my own.
+Not sure how it will work but uh... yeah.
+Learn as we go.
+LOL let's do this!

 You can use the [editor on GitHub](https://github.com/rlxa/first-test/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.